danielah05/smb-disassembly-cc65-ex/README.md

 ## Building on Windows

-First, place a file called "baserom.nes" file in the main folder, the CHR data is extracted from this file.
+First, place your rom into the main folder and rename it to "baserom.nes", the CHR data is extracted from this file.

 After that, run: